 The Company accounts for business acquisitions using the acquisition method of accounting and, accordingly, the assets and liabilities of the acquired entities are primarily measured at their estimated fair values at the date of acquisition.
 The excess of the fair value of the consideration transferred over the estimated fair value of the net assets acquired is classified as goodwill.
 Goodwill is not amortized and is tested for impairment on an annual basis or more frequently if events or changes in circumstances indicate that it might be impaired.
 The annual review for goodwill impairment is performed at the reporting unit level which is one level below the Company's operating segments.
-The Company initially assesses gualitative factors to determine whether events or changes in circumstances indicate that goodwill might be impaired.
+The Company initially assesses qualitative factors to determine whether events or changes in circumstances indicate that goodwill might be impaired.
 If the Company concludes that it is not more likely than not that the fair value of the reporting unit is greater than its carrying value, the first step of the two-step impairment test is performed by comparing the fair value of the reporting unit to its carrying value, which includes goodwill.
-If the fair value of the reporting unit is less than its carrying value, an impairment is indicated and a second step is performed to measure the amount of the impairment.
+If the fair value of the reporting unit is indicated and a second step is performed to measure the amount of the impairment.
 In the second step, the implied fair value of goodwill is calculated by deducting the recognized amounts of all tangible and intangible net assets of the reporting unit from the fair value determined in the initial assessment.
-If the carrying value of goodwill exceeds the calculated implied fair value of goodwill, an impairment charge is recorded in an amount equal to the difference.
+If the carrying value of goodwill, an impairment charge is recorded in an amount equal to the difference.